meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 *Assignments and Grades (All assignments are subject to change!)*

 - CI 4311W is established as a *critique and analysis* of values and ethical issues related to technology and its role in society.
 Since this course is writing intensive, it will require that your written work reflect sound evidence of such personal introductory exploration or critique.
-Please see “Class Assignment Overviews” for additional details on differences in assignment requirements.
+Please see "Class Assignment Overviews" for additional details on differences in assignment requirements.

 | **CI 4311W Assignments**                                                        | **Points**  |